Or download our app "Guided Lessons by Education.com" on your device's app store.

 - Tape the numbered story strips in order on the board.
 With a dry-erase marker, list the story strip number beside each strip, large enough for all students to see it.

-- Re-read the underlined text for each numbered story strip and say there is a matching idiom to go with each one.
+- Re-read the underlined text for each numbered story strip and announce that there is a matching idiom to go with each one.

 - Select one of the lettered idiom strips and read it aloud.
 Ask students to think about which story number strip it goes with.
 Re-read the story strips if needed.